Phenome/generator-lean-mean/README.md

 * [Angular Material](https://material.angularjs.org/#/), A great UI material design library for AngularJs
 * [FontAwesome](http://fortawesome.github.io/Font-Awesome/), for even more icons;

-And ask if you'd like to include a top Navbar (currently only works in Metro UI, but can easily be ported to Bootstrap).
+And ask if you'd like to include a top Navbar

 ### Setup
 To install generator-lean-mean from npm, run: